Victorian Era Jewelry Tall Boxes

 READ

-Victorian Era Jewelry Rings
+Victorian Era Commoners Jewelry

 Owners need to take care when handling their old Victorian era Jewelry Tall Boxes.
 Special attention should be made when cleaning them using only non-abrasive products that will not damage the finishing on the Boxes.
 As dust can settle among and inside grooves, it is important to gently remove such particles by lightly wiping the item with a piece of cloth dampened in lukewarm water special formulated for wood if possible (avoiding soaking it).